MSC-VITAP/MSC-Website/README.md

 | ------- | ------------------ |
 | 1.0.0   | :white_check_mark: |

-## How to rasie a Feature Update Request ?
+## How to raise a Feature Update Request ?
 ---
 name: Feature request
 about: Suggest an idea for this project